antononcube/MathematicaForPrediction/MarkdownDocuments/AI-vision-via-WL.md

 ### Formatted output

-Here we make a function a specially formatted output that can be more easily integrated in (larger) workflows:
+Here we make a function with a specially formatted output that can be more easily integrated in (larger) workflows:

 ```mathematica
 fjs = LLMVisionFunction["How many `1` per `2`? " <> LLMPrompt["NothingElse"]["JSON"], imgBarChart, "MaxTokens" -> 300, "Temperature" -> 0.1]